Vintage Hi-Fi Sales

 A Very Cute & Very Designer-Looking USA Receiver of Petite Size if fully featured.
 It has Vernier Controls like the 1990s Tivoli Radios as both were designed by Henry Kloss as KLH was his company.

 30w Amplifier Stage, Phono, Aux & Tape inputs.
 FM & AM tuner. all is complete & works great.
+Silicon Output Transistors with our Silicon Redesign of the weak Germanium Driver Stages.
+No Germaniums in this amp now.

 **110v version, UK & EU need to get a 240v-110v step down transformer.
 This is the type we've used.
 300w (300VA) rating is fine for this amp.
 See ebay for the typical type, the black box one with carry handle £35-£45.
 Do NOT connect the amp direct to 240v mains!